postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 If your collection has tests, you will see whether each request passed or failed.
 You can also filter on each using the __Passed__ and __Failed__ tabs at the top.
 If any tests in a request script fail during the collection run, the whole request fails.

-> If you check __Save responses__ when you start a collection run, you will see the responses in the run results.
+> If you select __Save responses__ when you start a collection run, you will see the responses in the run results.

 ### Viewing iterations

-If you set an iteration number for the collection run, you can see the overview each iteration by selecting one from the list on the right.
+If you set an iteration number for the collection run, you can see the overview for each iteration by selecting one from the list on the right.

 ## Sharing collection runs

-You can share collection run results with other people by exporting them from the Collection Runner.
+You can share collection run results with others by exporting the results from the Collection Runner.

 To export a collection run:

 1. Open the collection run in the __Runner__.
-You can also access the collection run using __History__ in the sidebar if you don't still have the run open.
+You can also access the collection run using __History__ in the sidebar if you don't have the run open.
 1. Select __Export Results__ at the top right to download the run.
 1. Choose a location to save your downloaded collection run, then select **Save**.